French Immersion Program FAQ

 Yes, at French Today, we believe you have the right to choose the best course for you, and won’t randomly pair you with teachers according to their availability like most immersion programs typically do.

-Once you’ve selected the right teachers/hosts, you will be able to contact them directly through the contact form on each teacher/host page.
-They will typically respond within 2 working days.
+Once you’ve selected the right teachers/hosts, you will be able to contact them directly through the contact button on each teacher/host page.
+This contact button will take you to the teacher/host own website or open an email with their address already filled-in.

 As much as you can!
 Because of the success and excellent reputation of our immersion program, teachers get booked six months to one year ahead of time (or more, especially during the summer months!)